fnaser4/Projects/Web project/ReadMe.md

 Additionally, there are associated CSS files for styling (`style.css`) and JavaScript files (`script.js`) for interactivity.

+## Javascript
+The script.js file contains functions for form validation and user interaction.
+Here are some key functions:

+formCheck(): Validates the form fields and displays error messages if necessary.
+If the form is successfully submitted, it displays a thank you message. check(): Checks if the user has submitted the form on any page and displays user information if available.

 ## Getting Started
-To run the project locally, clone this repository and open the main HTML file (`index.html`) in a web browser.
+To run the project locally, clone this repository and open the main HTML file (`project.html`) in a web browser.

 ```bash
 git clone https://github.com/your-username/bahrain-tour-project.git